eigenfoo/old-eigenfoo.github.io/_posts/2018-3-6-topic_models_suck.md

 LDA](https://eigenfoo.github.io/mathematics/machine%20learning/lda/), which
 I wrote a blog post about before).

-For those of you who've already encountered LDA and have seen [plate notation](https://en.wikipedia.org/wiki/Plate_notation) before, this picture will probably refresh your memory:
+If you've already encountered LDA and have seen [plate notation](https://en.wikipedia.org/wiki/Plate_notation) before, this picture will probably refresh your memory: